Banteer GAA: Main pitch

 The original main pitch is usually used for club matches.
 There is a small stand which can hold up to 200 people and a clubhouse which is under the stand that's adjacent to the pitch.
 The clubhouse includes 4 changing rooms with showers, an equipment room and a kitchen.

 The main pitch has hosted several Duhallow Championship matches and finals, including the 2021 hurling final.
 The pitch has also hosted a number of matches in the Cork Premier Senior Hurling Championship and the Cork Premier Senior Football Championship, most recently hosting Blackrock and Charleville in 2021.

 Astro pitch

-In 2020, the first phase of a €1.5million project to develop a suite of world-class sporting facilities in the village of Banteer was completed.
+In 2020, the first phase of a €1.5million project to develop a suite of new sporting facilities in the village of Banteer was completed.
 In February 2020, the Banteer Community Sportsfield Project was awarded a grant under the Rural Regeneration and Development Fund.
-With this grant an astro-turf pitch was built over an existing secondary pitch at the sports complex which was usually used for training.
-The new Astro is still used for training and hosts some matches.
+With this grant, an astro-turf pitch was built over an existing secondary pitch at the sports complex which was usually used for training.

-The facility is available year-round for use by a range of different sports clubs across Cork county, west Limerick and east Kerry.
-The pitch is lined out for soccer and a lot of soccer clubs in Duhallow use this facility as well as the local soccer club in Banteer.
+The pitch is lined out for soccer and several soccer clubs in Duhallow use this facility as well as the local soccer club in Banteer.

-Rivalries

-Kanturk

-Banteers rivals historically have been Kanturk, especially in the 1980s but the matches against Kanturk became rare after Kanturk got promoted.
-In 2016, Kanturk's second team entered the Duhallow Championship, reviving the rivalry.

-Kilbrin

-Banteer have met Kilbrin in a lot of Duhallow Finals down the years.
-The rivalry peaked in the 2000s and 2010s.
-6 of Banteers 13 Duhallow Final loses have came against Kilbrin but won their most recent meeting in the final in 2017.

-Dromtarriffe

-For a large part of their history, Dromtarriffe did not field a Junior A team but since 2016, the rivalry has developed as Dromtarriffe got promoted from Junior B. As the clubs are so close, sometimes they amalgamate underage which makes the fixture more meaningful.